Wesselexe/codemeoutPleo/README.md

 # codeMeOut

 A multiplayer game where two players work together to write a piece of code.
-Communication is key to complete the exercise
+Communication is key to complete the exercise.
+The "app" is built with React and node.js.
+Socket.io is used to communicate between the 2 users.

 ## Getting Started